 - You can trust our lawyers’ credentials – many are top rated by the legal directories

-Nigel Roots and Jane Maitland – Private Client Solicitors based in Oxford
+Louise Lewis and Lisa Mark-Bell – Private Client Solicitors based in Oxford

-Jane Maitland is recognised as an “Elite Leading Lawyer” in Private Client by The Legal 500 and Chambers & Partners.
-She advises many high net worth individuals on estate planning to protect wealth through the generations.
-Jane acts as an executor and trustee of estates and trusts, and can advise on inheritance tax.
+Louise Lewis is listed as a Recommended Lawyer in the Legal 500 (2021 edition) and advises many high net worth individuals on estate planning to protect wealth through the generations.
+She acts as an executor and trustee of estates and trusts, and can advise on inheritance tax.

 Examples of wills, trusts and probate cases in Oxford

 - Assisting clients with estate planning, very often in an international context.

 - Drafting Wills to include trusts to provide provision for the testator’s spouse (allowing the spouse the use of the assets in his or her lifetime), while still ensuring the assets are ultimately inherited by the testator’s children and are protected for the next generation.

 - Supporting inter-generational family trusts, acting as a trustee and also advising trustees of their responsibilities.